We may earn money or products from the companies mentioned in this post. Merci!

 Pigs feet in white wine were a surprise treat for my Maman.
 In France, Mother’s Day is celebrated on May 31rst.

-Pig’s feet simmered in a rich broth for hours on end are not exactly the type of recipe one would prepare during the merry month of May or even someone’s idea of the perfect Mother’s Day gift.
-In this case, it was enough to make a Momma cry.
+Simmered in a rich broth for hours on end, pig’s feet are not exactly the type of recipe one would prepare during the merry month of May or even someone’s idea of the perfect Mother’s Day gift.
+Yet it was enough to make a Maman cry.

 Comfort foods and Dutch ovens are more suited for Fall and Winter.
-But… a Dutch oven full of her favorite dish from childhood days was just what this doctor ordered as a special treat.
+A Dutch oven full of her favorite dish from childhood days was just what this doctor ordered as a special treat.

 While this recipe is more of a winter dish, in France Mother’s Day is celebrated on May 31rst.
 So, as a surprise and special treat for my Maman, I prepared a Dutch Oven full of her favorite dish – pig’s feet in white wine.

 8 Smithfield® split fresh pig’s feet (already cut in half)